dkowitz/LowCal-Code/docs/telemetry.md

 # Set your desired output file path
 TELEMETRY_FILE=".qwen/telemetry.log"

-# Run Qwen Code with local telemetry
+# Run LowCal Code with local telemetry
 # NOTE: --telemetry-otlp-endpoint="" is required to override the default
 # OTLP exporter and ensure telemetry is written to the local file.
 qwen --telemetry \